philippemiron/philippemiron.github.io/academia.md

 ## Archived projects (2016–2023)

-I thought about creating another site for Academia, but I decided to keep everything in one place for simplicity.
+I thought about creating another site for Academia, but I decided to keep everything in here for simplicity.

 {% for project in site.projects %}
 ### [{{project.title}}]({{project.url}})